Tesla (band): Charity work

 While promoting their album The Great Radio Controversy, the band participated in a canned food drive that allowed free concert admission to contributors, this event was incorporated into the video for "The Way It Is".

 In February 2005, Tesla headlined a benefit show at the PPAC in Providence, Rhode Island, for the victims of the Station nightclub fire.
 During the show the band auctioned off an autographed acoustic guitar, with the proceeds going to the Station Family Fund.
 100% of the ticket sales also went to this charity.

 In February 2008, Tesla helped fund and headlined a benefit concert for victims of the Station nightclub fire.
 The show was broadcast by VH1 Classic.
 Tesla played three songs: "What You Give", "Signs", and "Love Song", though "What You Give" did not make it onto the broadcast.

-Musical style
+Musical style and influences

-Tesla's music is generally categorized as hair/glam metal, heavy metal, and hard rock.

-The band's first two albums were recorded with a typical 1980s glam metal sound, but with Mechanical Resonance having some elements of hard rock, and The Great Radio Controversy having some elements of blues.
-Psychotic Supper marked a slight change to a more bluesy and acoustic sound, but with their traditional pop-metal sound staying.
+Most of Tesla's albums feature a bluesy hard rock style.
+Brian Wheat stated to have been influenced by classic 1960s and 1970s rock bands like Led Zeppelin, Queen, Bad Company and the Beatles.
+Tesla's first two albums are often classified as glam metal, though AllMusic's Steve Huey opined that the band's blues and 1970s hard rock influences set them apart from their contemporaries.
+Loudwire described Tesla as a "thinking man's hair metal band", and VH1 ranked them at No. 22 on VH1's 100 Greatest Artists of Hair Metal.